Last updated July 27, 2017.

 As the need for skilled healthcare professionals grows in Connecticut, the need for nurse practitioners is also growing.
 If you are a nurse and you're wondering how you can take the next step in your career, becoming a Family Nurse Practitioner may be just what you have been looking for.
 As a Family Nurse Practitioner, you can enjoy a role as a primary care provider, utilizing your skills and nursing knowledge to promote health and wellness across the lifespan.

 Connecticut, like many other states, has an increasing demand for family nurse practitioners.
-According to O*Net job growth for nurse practitioners in Connecticut is expected to increase by 19 percent each year between 2010 and 2020, creating and estimated 1,300 new nurse practitioner job openings.
-Finding a Family Nurse Practitioner program now may enable you to take advantage of expanded career opportunities in the future.
+According to BLS (2017) job growth for nurse practitioners in Connecticut is expected to increase by 31 percent through 2024, creating new nurse practitioner job openings across CT.
+Finding a Family NP program now may enable you to take advantage of expanded career opportunities in the future.

 Family Nurse Practitioner Curriculum in Connecticut